truckersmp-cli/truckersmp-cli/README.md

 Key-Value-Pair|Description
 ---|---
-`without-rich-presence = {true|false}`|Disable Discord Rich Presence for the game mode - overriding what is set in third party sections.
+`without-rich-presence = {true/false}`|Disable Discord Rich Presence for the game mode - overriding what is set in third party sections.

 ### Sections for third party programs